f5devcentral/f5-velos-training/docs/velos_f5os_configuration_backup_and_restore.rst

 Importing Archived Chassis Partition Configs via API
 ----------------------------------------------------

-Archived ConfD database backups can be imported from a remote HTTPS server via the following API call to the chassis partition IP addresses.
+Archived ConfD database backups can be imported from a remote HTTPS, SFTP, or SCP server via the following API call to the chassis partition IP addresses.
 Each chassis partition will need to have its own archived database imported so that it may be restored:

 .. code-block:: bash